Resistance

 Flores, Philip J, Group Psychotherapy with Addicted Populations An, 1997thesis

 Resistance can take many forms in groups.
 It can manifest as silence, anger, excessive intellectualization, compliance, indifference, or even boredom.
-Boredom is an especially troublesome form of resistance because many group leaders fail to identify it as resistance.
+Boredom is literally not feeling one’s emotions.

 Flores, Philip J, Group Psychotherapy with Addicted Populations An, 1997supporting